Equanox/gotron/README.md

 ![Hello Gotron](https://raw.githubusercontent.com/equanox/gotron/master/doc/hello_gotron.png)

 ### Use Your Own WebUI
-Pass a folder containing your HTML/JS/CSS code.
-ElectronJS will use your index.html as entrypoint.
+gotron expects a folder containing your HTML/JS/CSS code and passes it to electronJS. make sure it contains at least a index.html as entrypoint.

 Pass a path to your webui on gotrons `New(uiFolder ...string)` function.
 ```